modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 #### PlaceHolder

-Meanwhile, to support centralized application orchestration, AgentScope introduces the concept of Placeholder.
+Meanwhile, to support centralized application orchestration, AgentScope introduces the concept of {class}`Placeholder<agentscope.message.PlaceholderMessage>`.
 A Placeholder is a special message that contains the address and port number of the agent that generated the placeholder, which is used to indicate that the output message of the Agent is not ready yet.
 When calling the `reply` method of a distributed agent, a placeholder is returned immediately without blocking the main process.
 The interface of placeholder is exactly the same as the message, so that the orchestration flow can be written in a centralized way.